 LABOUR & DELIVERY- Survival Guide For Expecting Moms

-Hello everyone I’m here today to share with you guys a very real topic today I wanted to sit down.
-I want to have some coffee with you guys chat one-on-one and just talk to you guys about the whole process and things that I wish I had known post labour.
-I just think I wish I had prepped for tips and tricks things like that so hopefully you find this helpful.
+Hello, everyone, I’m here today to share with you guys a very real topic today I wanted to sit down.
+I want to have some coffee with you guys chat one-on-one and just talk to you guys about the whole process and things that I wish I had known post-labor.
+I just think I wish I had prepped for tips and tricks things like that so hopefully, you find this helpful.

-#1 So let’s get into this so the person we’re gonna start and we’re gonna be really opening on it it’s gonna be labour.
-I mean you just push out a baby of course you’re gonna be sore if you can’t I highly recommend trying to get a couple of those giant pads that they give you at the hospital they gave us these really awesome like liner things for your underwear i I took a whole stack of them just to protect my sheets and your clothes and everything because you’re gonna be bleeding, you’re gonna be bleeding for a while actually.
+#1 So let’s get into this so the person we’re gonna start and we’re gonna be really opening on it it’s gonna be labor.
+I mean you just push out a baby, of course, you’re gonna be sore if you can’t I highly recommend trying to get a couple of those giant pads that they give you at the hospital they gave us these really awesome like liner things for your underwear I took a whole stack of them just to protect my sheets and your clothes and everything because you’re gonna be bleeding, you’re gonna be bleeding for a while actually.

 #2–have three easy outfits that are already washed and right beside your bed for when you come home from the hospital, I’m talking like pajamas, don’t go anywhere near any of the clothes that you wore pre-birth – you just delivered a child and you will celebrate in pajamas for the next three months, and I was a little bit aggressive but I really feel strongly about this my personal outfits of choice were a combination of a night dress that I bought from Motherhood Maternity and a pajama set that I bought from Amazon,

-My go-to is my rider dies and I would constantly have those in the wash so I’m telling you just something that’s really comfortable that you feel comfortable in and it’s just easy grab and go and wash so important
+My go-to is my rider dies and I would constantly have those in the wash so I’m telling you just something that’s really comfortable that you feel comfortable in and it’s just easy to grab and goes and wash so important